corpus-io/tokenize.it-smart-contracts/README.md

    - direct distribution of tokens (does not need another smart contract)
    - vesting can be realized using the [DssVest.sol](https://github.com/makerdao/dss-vest/blob/master/src/DssVest.sol) contract by MakerDao

-The requirements for participation in fundraising are checked against the [AllowList.sol](contracts/AllowList.sol) contract.
+The requirements for an address to send or receive tokens are checked against the [AllowList.sol](contracts/AllowList.sol) contract.
 Fees are collected according to the settings in [FeeSettings.sol](./contracts/FeeSettings.sol).
 Tokenize.it will deploy and manage at least one AllowList and one FeeSettings contract.

 # Contracts